photogabble/website/posts/2022-01-11-if-dos-game-dev-is-a-rabbit-hole-then-call-me-alice.md

 Nothing makes a project more interesting than challenge and if you think developing for vintage hardware using modern day systems isn't challenging enough then hold my double espresso because I went one extra and decided anything 286 and above was too modern.

 Within the vintage computing community there are thriving groups of enthusiasts for Commodore, Acorn and ZX Spectrum computers.
 A result of this is that there are a lot of projects for 6502 and Zilog Z80 processors.
-While this would have given me a large pool of knowledge to dip into I wanted to do something that fewer people had done before.
+While this would have given me a large pool of knowledge to dip into I wanted to do something that fewer living people had done before.
 To that end my focus narrowed tighter still on to the Intel 8080 and 8086 processors.

 In the end I found the Toshiba T1200 portable to be my ideal hardware platform.
-It's powered by the 16-bit Intel 8086 with 1MB of RAM, CGA graphics and in the case of the unit I bought, DOS 3.1 loaded from ROM, 1.44 720K floppy drive and a working 30MB hard disk[^2].
+It's powered by the 16-bit Intel 8086 with 1MB of RAM, CGA graphics and in the case of the unit I bought, DOS 3.1 loaded from ROM, 1 x 1.44 720K floppy drive and a working 30MB hard disk[^2].

 ## Narrowing down the problem

 With the hardware sorted my focus turned to how I was going to program a game using my modern Windows 10 computer.
-I didn't fancy learning ASM and instead began looking for C/C++ compilers that could target 16-bit DOS.
+I didn't fancy learning a great deal of 8086 ASM and instead began looking for C/C++ compilers that could target 16-bit DOS.

-This actually proved to be the most difficult part of this whole endeavour until now because I didn't really know what I was looking for.
-After a few weeks of afternoons spent researching I happened upon Open Watcom.
+This actually proved to be the most difficult part of this whole endeavour until now because I didn't really know _what_ I was looking for.
+After spending the majority of a few weeks worth of afternoons researching I happened upon Open Watcom.

 In case you're unaware, Open Watcom C/C++ is an open source release of the Watcom IDE.
 Before being released under an open source licence, Watcom C/C++ was commercial software during the time period when my hardware of choice was a viable compile target.
 Better still Open Watcom is still being developed by an active community and has builds that run on Windows 10 while retaining its ability to target 16-bit DOS.

-At this point I now have physical hardware to develop for, a modern-ish toolchain and thanks to DOSBox an easy-to-use development environment for quickly testing builds without having to transfer and run on my vintage hardware.
+At this point I now have physical hardware to develop for, a modern-ish toolchain and thanks to DOSBox an easy-to-use development environment for quickly testing builds without having to constantly transfer and run on my vintage hardware.

 ## Unearthing decades old documentation